Subtitle-Synchronizer/SubtitleSynchronizer/README.md

 outstanding job in applying 'bernoulli equation' in solving this step.
 It was a very good learning for us to understand the application.

-Pls refer this blog for the detailed information about the processing involved in this library.
+Pls refer this <a href="https://medium.com/@vvk.victory/subtitle-synchronization-ai-probabilitistc-approach-to-the-rescue-e59e166c5f25?postPublishedType=initial">blog</a> for the detailed information about the processing involved in this library.